-COTTAGE NOTICE: Cottages will not be available June 19-September 21 due to landscaping projects.
+COTTAGE NOTICE: Cottages will be closed June 19-September 21 for repairs and landscaping.

 "Indian Springs State Park is one of the oldest state parks in the nation, drawing people to its mineral rich healing waters and tranquil natural setting, offering you a journey through time from its Creek Indian origins to the stone buildings built by the CCC."

 Conveniently located near I-75 in middle Georgia, Indian Springs is one of the oldest state parks in the United States and a popular spot for outdoor recreation.
 For centuries, Creek Indians collected the spring water for its healing qualities, and during the 1800s, the area was a bustling resort town.
 Today, visitors can still sample the spring water flowing inside the stone Spring House built by the Civilian Conservation Corps during the Great Depression.

 Park guests can enjoy wading in Sandy Creek, walking nature trails or biking to nearby Dauset Trails.
 A small museum, open seasonally, highlights Creek Indians, the resort era and CCC history.
 Cottages and campsites may be reserved for overnight stays.

 7 a.m.–10 p.m.

 • 528 Acres